A Framework for Palliative Care

 • My husband's story

-by sandralynn, almost 6 years ago
+by sandralynn, over 6 years ago

 My husband, age 58, was recently hospitalized out of home community with an acute life-threatening condition that he succumbed to after 5 weeks of complex and invasive treatment.